Jacksonalcazar/Prediction-of-FLT3-Inhibitory-Activity/README.md

 ## Prerequisites

 Before running the tool, ensure you have Python installed on your system.
-You can download Python [here](https://www.python.org/downloads/).
+You can download Python 3.8 [here](https://repo.anaconda.com/miniconda/Miniconda3-py38_4.8.3-Windows-x86_64.exe).

 Additionally, you will need the following libraries:
-- pandas
+- scikit-learn
 - joblib

-You can install these libraries using the following command:
+You can install these libraries by clicking on install_libraries.bat

-pip install pandas joblib

 ## Getting Started